FAQs

 16Ah, 31 miles

 This is under ideal conditions.
-On rough/loose ground and on inclines these distances will reduce, probably considerably, on steep hills.
+On rough/loose ground and on inclines these distances will reduce, probably considerably on steep hills.
+In practice I have found that the range is considerably more, as average speeds are usually a lot less than 10mph.

 The approximate weights of each battery are: